-This plan, MVP Medicare WellSelect with Part D (PPO), is offered by MVP Health Plan, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means MVP Health Plan, Inc. When it says "plan" or "our plan," it means MVP Medicare WellSelect with Part D (PPO).)
+This plan, MVP Medicare WellSelect Plus with Part D (PPO), is offered by MVP Health Plan, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means MVP Health Plan, Inc. When it says "plan" or "our plan," it means MVP Medicare WellSelect Plus with Part D (PPO).)

-This document is available for free in Spanish.
 This information is available in a different format, including braille and large print.

-Benefits and/or copayments/coinsurance may change on January 1, 2026.
+Benefits, premiums and/or copayments/coinsurance may change on January 1, 2026.